ElenaStoeva/web-development/design-plan/design-journey.md

 6. You can also select a JPG file to upload, but this is optional.

 7. Submit the form.

+8. The page will be reloaded and you should be able to see the new plant at the end of the catalog.

 _How to delete an entry:_